Pages created and updated by

 - The transient analysis is probably the most important

-analysis you can run in LTSpice, and it computes various
+analysis you can run in LTspice, and it computes various

 values of your circuit over time.
 Two very important